James Matthews (hedge fund manager): Glen Affric

 According to documents lodged with Companies House, James Matthews has been, since 2007, the "solitary managing director of Beaufort Glen Affric Ltd".
 The 10000 acre Glen Affric Estate is in the Scottish Highlands.
 As eldest son, upon his father's death, Matthews will inherit the courtesy title of Laird of Glen Affric.
 Until that time he is able to use, should he choose to do so, the title, James Matthews of Glen Affric the Younger.

 Matthews' brother-in-law, James Middleton, was reported in The Times in 2018 as hosting deer stalking parties at Glen Affric Estate.

 Personal life

 In July 2016, it was reported that Matthews had become engaged to Pippa Middleton, sister of Catherine, Princess of Wales.
 Matthews and Middleton were married on 20 May 2017.

 Their son was born in 2018 at St Mary's Hospital, London.
 Their elder daughter was born in 2021.
 Their second daughter was born in 2022.
+The family lives on the Barton Court estate near the village of Kintbury, West Berkshire, close to the River Kennet.
+In 2026, a planning inquiry rejected a proposal to formally recognise a disputed route through the estate as a public footpath, following an application by West Berkshire Ramblers and objections from Matthews, who cited security concerns.

 Matthews is fond of endurance events having competed in the 156 mile Marathon des Sables, the 47 mile swim and run competition Ötillö, and the 54 km long-distance cross-country ski marathon Birkebeinerrennet.

+In 2021, Matthews and his wife bought Bucklebury Farm Park for around £1.3 million.
+In 2026, it was reported that the couple was selling the property.